AdobeDocs/commerce-operations.en/help/configuration/deployment/example-using-cli.md

 # Example using CLI commands

 This example shows how to set shared, system-specific, and sensitive values in your development system, then deploy those values to your production system.
-This is done by using a combination of shared configurations, the `config.php` file, and Magento CLI command.
+This is done by using a combination of shared configurations, the `config.php` file, and Commerce CLI command.

 This example uses the following configuration settings: